neekware/nwx-unsub/README.md

   templateUrl: './home.component.html'
 })
 @Unsubscribable()
-// OnDestroy is not required, unless other non-subscription clean up is required export class HomeComponent {
+export class HomeComponent implements OnDestroy {
   customSub$: Subscription;

   constructor() {
     // must keep a reference to our subscription for automatic cleanup this.customSub$ = interval(1000).subscribe(num => console.log(`customSub$ - ${num}`));
   }

+  // required even if unused.
+This is to prevent AOT tree shake ngOnDestroy of the decorated class ngOnDestroy() {}
 }
 ```